-The theory of complex systems (also known as complexity theory or complexity perspective) arises in part from general systems theory (von Bertalanffy 1968; Warren et al. 1998).
+Complex systems theory (also known as theory of complexity or complexity perspective) is partly derived from general systems theory (von Bertalanffy 1968; Warren et al. 1998).
 It focuses on understanding complex systems or complex adaptive systems.
-Complex systems often encompass a (often large) number of entities and subsystems, of which there are often multiple interactions, non-linear relationships, feedbacks, thresholds, lags, and adaptations.
-As a consequence, these characteristics in complex systems can lead to emerging phenomena or to results which are not analyzable only from the components of the system and their attributes.
+Complex systems often encompass a (often large) number of entities and subsystems, among which one often observes multiple interactions, nonlinear relationships, feedbacks, thresholds, lags and adaptations.
+As a result, these features in complex systems can lead to emergent phenomena or results that are not analyzable solely from system components and their attributes.

 Modeling of complex systems is defined by the application of various mathematical, statistical and computational techniques, to generate insight into the functioning of some of the most complex physical and natural systems in the world.

-Complex systems are those whose properties result from the non-linear interaction of components, such as cells in a body, neurons in a brain, or individuals in a group.
-Our technical approaches span the gamut from very simple deterministic and stochastic mathematical approximations, from principle-based approaches to dealing with uncertainty, to complex computer and physical simulation in software and robotic hardware.
+Complex systems are those whose properties result from the nonlinear interaction of components, such as the cells of a body, the neurons of a brain or the individuals of a group.
+Our technical approaches run the gamut from very simple deterministic and stochastic mathematical approximations, through principle-based approaches to dealing with uncertainty, to complex computational and physical simulation in software and robotic hardware.
 Given their ubiquity, it is difficult to overestimate the benefits of a better understanding of complex systems and the appropriate tools to analyze them.

 Understanding and managing complex systems has become one of the greatest challenges for research, policy and industry.
 The modeling and simulation of complex systems promise to allow us to understand how a human nervous system and brain not only maintain the activities of a metabolism, but also enable the production of intelligent behaviors, how huge ecosystems adapt to changes, or what actually influences climate change.